LuMarans30/AstralSafeServer/README.md

 # usage

-You can send a POST HTTP request to the following endpoints of http://localhost:8080 with the params: <br />
+You can send a POST HTTP request to the following endpoints of http://localhost:8080 or http://151.76.244.12:8080/ with the params: <br />
 {"plaintext": ""} or {"ciphertext": ""}.

 <br />